parisainthestars/NLP-Methods-for-News-Analysis-and-Summarization/README.md

 # NLP-Based News Understanding: Summarization, Classification, and Text Analysis

 This project was developed as a course project for Data Science.
-The main goal was to apply natural language processing methods to a collection of English news articles and turn unstructured text into useful and structured information.
+Its main goal is to apply natural language processing methods to a collection of English news articles and convert unstructured text into information that can be summarized, classified, searched, and analyzed.

-The project follows a simple pipeline: news articles are collected from online sources, cleaned, analyzed with NLP models, and then organized for further data analysis.
-The main NLP tasks are abstractive and extractive summarization, topic classification, named entity recognition, part-of-speech tagging, and dependency parsing.
+The project follows a simple pipeline: articles are collected from online news sources, cleaned, processed with pretrained NLP models, and stored in a structured dataset.
+The main tasks are abstractive and extractive summarization, topic classification, named entity recognition, part-of-speech tagging, and dependency parsing.

-Pretrained models are used throughout the project.
-This keeps the implementation practical and makes it possible to study how NLP models behave on real news data without training a large language model from the beginning.
+Using pretrained models keeps the project practical.
+Instead of training a large language model from the beginning, the focus is on understanding the NLP pipeline, comparing different text-processing methods, and analyzing their outputs with common data science tools.

 ## Project Pipeline